Skip to content

 EventMeaning

-landedEarliest signal — the network has seen your tx in a shred.
-Pre-processing: not yet executed. ~100ms after broadcast.
+landedEarliest signal — the network has seen your tx in a shred. ~100ms after broadcast.
+Shred-stream-sourced; only fires for txs submitted through /v1/swap/submit.

 processedThe cluster has executed your tx.
 Default for new webhooks.
 Sub-second under typical conditions.